HenriqueBBrum/Network-Wide-Rule-Orchestrator/README.md

 The network-wide offloading algorithms evaluation assesses the three table entries offloading algorihtms in two network topologies with 4 memory availability scenarios:

 - The table entries offloading algorihtms are:
-	- Simple, first-fit, best-fit.
+	- Simple, First-Fit, Best-Fit.
 - The topologies evaluated include:
-	- 5 swicthes linear and tree
+	- 5 switches linear and tree
  - Memory avialabiltiy scenarios for each switch in the network:
 	 - 100%,75%,50%,25%